icann/czds-api-client-java/README.md

 =======================

 This repository provides a Java example of how to download zone files via CZDS (Centralized Zone Data Service) REST API.
-A detail [API Specs](https://github.com/icann/czds-api-client/blob/master/docs/ICANN_CZDS_api.pdf) is included in this reposity in the [docs directory](https://github.com/icann/czds-api-client/tree/master/docs).
+A detail [API Specs](https://github.com/icann/czds-api-client-java/blob/master/docs/ICANN_CZDS_api.pdf) is included in this reposity in the [docs directory](https://github.com/icann/czds-api-client-java/tree/master/docs).

+There is also an example provided in Python.
+It can be found in [this repo](https://github.com/icann/czds-api-client-python).

 Environment
 -----------